najlaput16/najlaput16/README.md

 ### ✨ Welcome to my GitHub Profile ✨

-Passionate about building clean, efficient, and user-focused web applications—especially using *CodeIgniter 4* and backend development.

 ---

 ## 🚀 About Me

-* 🔭 Currently working on *Re-Actions, **Laksa, and **TaskCue*
+* 🔭 Currently working on
-* 🌱 Learning deeper: *CodeIgniter 4*, data processing, table filtering, & backend optimization
+* 🌱 Learning deeper:
-* 💼 Exploring new technologies through real projects and internship experience
+* 💼 Exploring new technologies through real projects
-* 🎯 Goal: Create scalable modules that help organizations manage and analyze data effectively
+* 🎯 Goal:

 ---